Novartis is fully committed to keeping health care professionals updated on the safety of crizanlizumab.

 Consistent with standard clinical practice and sickle cell disease guidelines2,3:

-- Patients should be monitored for and advised of signs and symptoms of infusion-related reactions, which may include pain events along with other signs and symptoms of a hypersensitivity reaction and should be instructed to contact their health care professional if these symptoms occur.
+- Patients should be monitored for and advised of signs and symptoms of infusion-related reactions after each infusion, which may include pain events along with other signs and symptoms of a hypersensitivity reaction and should be instructed to contact their health care professional if these symptoms occur.

 - In the event of a severe reaction, discontinue crizanlizumab and initiate appropriate therapy.